shwetakhanjan/student-learning-risk-ml/README.md

 - Confusion matrices

 ### Results
 Logistic regression achieved a ROC-AUC of 0.93, correctly identifying most at-risk students but missing some cases.
-The decision tree achieved higher performance across all metrics, including near-perfect recall, which raised concerns about overfitting given the synthetic nature of the dataset.
+The decision tree achieved higher performance across all metrics, including near-perfect recall, which raised concerns about overfitting and clean separability, reinforcing the importance of skepticism when evaluating strong results on synthetic data.
 ### Key Takeaway
-This comparison highlights the tradeoff between model interpretability and performance, and reinforces the importance of skepticism when evaluating strong results on synthetic data.
+This comparison highlights the tradeoff between model interpretability and performance, and reinforces the importance of skepticism, interpretability, and error analysis when evaluating strong results—especially in early-stage or synthetic datasets.

 ## Future Work